Brexit: EU's Barnier unsure on liklihood of reaching a deal | DW | 02.12.2020

 EU chief Brexit negotiator Michel Barnier warned the UK on Wednesday that a deal needs to be reached by the end of this week.

-The Frenchman said the next 72 hours will be crucial for the fate of the negotiations during a closed-doors meeting of MEPs.
+The Frenchman said the next 72 hours will be crucial for the fate of the negotiations during a closed-door meeting of MEPs.

 "I sincerely do not know if we can reach for a deal," Barnier said, according to a transcript of the meeting obtained by DW.
 "The coming hours and days will be decisive."